simondoesstuff/latent_canvas/md/design.md

 As the UI receives actions from the user's, simple commands are handled by the underlying system.
 The UI does not directly mutate the core state.

 The underlying ONNX based ML model requires specialized tensor datatypes as a parameter and produces tokens as an output.
 To make this compatible with the rest of the state and renderable by the UI, an adapter permanently wraps the ONNX model.

+The URL sharing functionality requires serialization and deserialization of the private state of the `MasterState`.
+To maintain encapsulation, the momento pattern is used in the sense that the momento is the serialized String representation of the `MasterState`.
 ## Sequence Diagrams
 ### Deployment
 The machine learning model complicates deployment with an extra compilation step.